Pitmaster BBQ Catering in Alabama Hill, Washington

 When the Event Location Needs a Closer Look

 When an event is around Roosevelt Elementary School, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 If the address points toward outdoor spaces such as Highland Heights Neighborhood Park or Railroad Trail, the plan changes again.
 Then we are looking at shade, wind, table placement, guest flow, and where the BBQ service can sit without getting in the way of the event.